 The Yeltsin Years: Yeltsin presided over a tumultuous first decade in post-Soviet Russia.
-He imposed "shock therapy" on the economy by adopting pro-market policies, cutting subsidies and spending, and privatizing state-owned industries (see p.
-3 of Economics and Resources).
+He imposed "shock therapy" on the economy by adopting pro-market policies, cutting subsidies and spending, and privatizing state-owned industries (see Economics and Resources).
 Well-connected individuals, including former Communist Party officials, took advantage of the economic liberalization by consolidating control of important companies, becoming oligarchs in the process.
 However, these policies did not benefit ordinary Russians and increased inequality.
 By the late 1990s, Russia's economy was again on the brink of collapse.

 Yeltsin's administration became mired in political, economic, and security crises.
-After a violent conflict with Parliament in 1993, Yeltsin drafted a new constitution that gave substantial powers to the President.
+After a violent conflict with Parliament in 1993, Yeltsin drafted a new Constitution that gave substantial powers to the President.
 Central authority was not recognized everywhere.
-In Chechnya, a Muslim enclave in southern Russia (see p.
-7 of Religion and Spirituality), a violent movement for independence was underway (see p.
-13 of Political and Social Relations).
-Amidst health issues and corruption scandals (see p.
-3 of Economics and Resources), Yeltsin resigned as Russia's first democratically elected President on December 31, 1999.
+In Chechnya, a Muslim enclave in southern Russia (see Religion and Spirituality), a violent movement for independence was underway (see Political and Social Relations).
+Amidst health issues and corruption scandals (see Economics and Resources), Yeltsin resigned as Russia's first democratically elected President on December 31, 1999.